 Humidity is Key for Banana Tree Growth

 Banana trees love humidity, so try to aim for 50% humidity levels or more.
 That’s why it’s so important to water your plant regularly and thoroughly.
-Watering your tree every 2-3 days during the hottest months should do the trick.
+Watering your tree every two to three days during the hottest months should do the trick.

 Like any plant, overwatering can be detrimental to growth.
 This is why it’s so important to have well-drained soil to prevent root rot on your banana tree.
 A good rule of thumb is to water your plants when the soil is dry down to a ½ inch below the soil’s surface.